Miideh/Personal-Blog/README.md

 2. Manage Blog Posts:
    - Visit the dashboard to create new posts or edit existing ones.
    - Delete any post that is no longer needed.

-Future Improvements

- convert the blog application to make use of MongoDB instead of BeanieODM